Mirachron-Security/SMCC-2023/Stegano/Flex on your (h)ex (200)/hint (-50).md

 ## Hint:
-You don’t know what it is on the inside. <br/>
+You don’t know what it is on the inside. <br>
 The beginning is the hardest.